Creating a Celebration of Life

-A Celebration of Life is a ceremony that is held either in concert with a traditional funeral or memorial service or instead of a traditional service as a stand-alone event.
+A Celebration of Life is a ceremony held either in concert with a traditional funeral or memorial service or instead of a traditional service as a stand-alone event.

 What makes a Celebration of Life different is the level of personalization and tone.
 A Celebration of Life is not a somber affair.
 Instead, we find lots of laughter and storytelling.
-The focus is not on the death of the person, but on the joy that the person brought to others.
+The focus is not on the person’s death but on the joy that the person brought to others.

 HOW DO YOU PLAN A CELEBRATION OF LIFE?

-Planning a Celebration of Life is much like planning any other gathering that commemorates a life event.
+Planning a Celebration of Life is much like planning any other gathering commemorating a life event.
 You’ll need to decide on the specifics (time, place, etc.), how you will get the word out and what elements you would like to incorporate.
-If your situation doesn’t offer the time or resources to undertake such an effort, you can take advantage of the services offered by a Celebrant.
+If your situation doesn’t offer the time or resources to undertake such an effort, you can take advantage of the services provided by a Celebrant.

-What is a Celebrant: These professionals work with families to design a service that is customized to their cultural, religious, and spiritual needs.
+What is a Celebrant?
+Celebrants are professionals who work with families to design a service that is customized to their cultural, religious, and spiritual needs.
 They are trained to help arrange both secular and non-secular celebrations.
 Celebrant services are not limited to Celebrations of Life.
-They often work with people planning a traditional funeral or memorial services as well.
-Many celebrants are qualified to take on the role of officiant as well as helping to plan the service.
+They often work with people to plan traditional funerals or memorial services as well.
+Many celebrants are qualified to take on the role of officiant as well as help to plan the service.
 Learn more about using celebrants.

 HOW TO PLAN A CELEBRATION OF LIFE